-Helen Barlow comes from South Wales and grew up in in Merthyr Tydfil and in Cardiff.
-She read English and American literature with art history at the University of Kent, Canterbury, where she went on to write a PhD thesis in art history, entitled ‘Truth and subjectivity: the photography of Clementina Hawarden and Samuel Butler’.
+Helen Barlow comes from South Wales and grew up in in Merthyr Tydfil and Cardiff.
+She read English and American literature with art history at the University of Kent, Canterbury, where she went on to write a PhD thesis in art history.

-She returned to Cardiff, and in 1993 joined the Open University in Wales as a tutor for the Arts Faculty (as it then was), where she taught a number of art history and interdisciplinary courses.
-Since 1995, Helen has worked in academic management at the Open University in Wales, where she is a Senior Faculty Manager in the School of Art History, Classical Studies, English and Creative Writing, and Music, looking after the quality of teaching and learning.
+On returning to Cardiff in 1993 she joined The Open University in Wales as a tutor, and has taught a number of art history and interdisciplinary modules.
+Since 1995, Helen has worked in academic management at The Open University in Wales, where she is a Staff Tutor.

 Their collaboration on the AHRC-funded project ‘Military sponsorship of music in the nineteenth century and its relationship to the musical mainstream’ resulted in their co-authored book Music and the British Military in the Long Nineteenth Century (Oxford University Press, 2013).
 A number of their projects have been brought together in the website Cultures of brass.

-Her recent and current research interests focus primarily on music icongraphy and on the social history of music in Britain and particularly Wales in the nineteenth and early twentieth centuries, and into music iconography.
-She is most at home with an interdisciplinary approach, and finds that her grounding in literature and art history often suggests different angles on music history and potential sources for it.
+Helen researches into the social and cultural history of music in Britain and particularly Wales in the nineteenth and early twentieth centuries, and into music iconography.
+She is most at home with an interdisciplinary approach, and finds that her background in literature and art history offers different perspectives on music history.

 Since its inception in 2012, she has been a member of the Listening Experience Database (LED) project team, which researches historical accounts of people’s experiences of listening to music, with a particular interest in the listening experiences of 'ordinary people'.
-Helen’s LED research has focused on music and Welsh identity through the accounts left by listeners, examining the idea of Wales as a uniquely musical nation within the framework of 'invented tradition', and looking at some of the ways in which music has been used, often contradictorily, both as a defining characteristic of independent Welsh identity, and as an agent of social cohesion.
+Helen’s LED research has focused on music and Welsh identity through the accounts left by listeners.
+It examines the idea of Wales as a uniquely musical nation within the framework of 'invented tradition', and looks at some of the ways in which music has been used, often contradictorily, both as a defining characteristic of independent Welsh identity, and as an agent of social cohesion.
 The project has received two AHRC grants and has involved collaboration between The Open University’s Music and Literature Departments and its Knowledge Media Institute (KMi), the Royal College of Music and the University of Glasgow.

 |Role||Start date||End date||Funding source|